lambdaclass/concrete/ROADMAP.md

     re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.

-    Long-term architecture, not a staging bridge: Check produces real typed syntax (`TExpr`, `TStmt`, `TPlace`, typed patterns as needed).
-Typed nodes carry type, ownership/pass mode, capability facts, resolved identity, stable node id, source span, and desugaring provenance as fields.
-Elab consumes only `TypedProgram`; it does not accept raw `Expr`/`Stmt`, does not read an advisory side table to decide source types, and does not infer source types.
-    Tables over node ids are derived metadata for reports, cache keys, proof obligations, LSP, and agent tooling, not the source of typing truth.
+    Long-term architecture, not a staging bridge: Check produces a certified `TypedProgram` over a post-desugar tree whose nodes have stable identity.
+    The committed source typing truth lives in a fail-closed, source-level fact ledger keyed by `SourceKey` (expr/stmt/decl/param/type/module) and, for relational facts, by edges/roles.
+This is a certificate CHAIN, not one global ledger: `ExprId` dies at Elab, so Core/SSA/backend facts live in their own certificates (`ValidatedCore`/`ValidatedSSA`/`ValidatedBackendIR`), joined
+    to the source ledger by certified provenance (`SourceKey -> CoreId -> SSAId -> BackendId`).
+Each fact has one owning layer; provenance is coverage-asserted and fold-unions/delete-invalidates per #8, never silent.
+The AST stays thin-in-facts but not identity-free: the one identity substrate is the unavoidable one-time cost, and it lives on the ephemeral `IdentifiedProgram` mirror, not the shared `Expr`.
+What is forbidden is silent fallback, conflicting inserts, and downstream re-inference.

+    Node ids are minted by a distinct `IdentifiedProgram` pass after desugaring and before Check, on the exact tree Check and Elab will share.
+Parser, Resolve, and desugar remain id-free; there are no placeholder ids and no lifecycle state where an id exists but is not meaningful.
+Source span/origin/provenance are separate from identity, so synthetic nodes have real ids and honest origins.
+Before `TypedProgram` is constructed, Check runs a per-family coverage assertion: for every migrated family, every relevant node/edge must have the required fact.
+Missing facts or conflicting facts are compiler errors.
+Unmigrated families may still be absent only while their migration flag says so.

+    Ledger substrate requirements: use a `Std.HashMap`-style implementation, not a linear assoc list; define `FactKey` over `SourceKey` nodes and edges/roles (not `ExprId` only — a pass-agreement endpoint is a parameter, not an expression); keep `insertFact`, `requireFact`, and `lookupFact` as separate APIs so conflicting writes, migrated-family absence, and optional/unmigrated lookup cannot be confused.
+Facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
+    agreement, capability dependencies, and proof dependencies are edge facts, not node fields — which is *why* an edge-keyed ledger is required regardless and a fat AST cannot subsume it.
+There is no separate typed syntax:
+    `IdentifiedProgram` carries identity + shape only; the source ledger is the canonical store for source facts.
+Implementation must avoid repeated hot-path lookups by binding facts locally within Elab/Lower (the ledger is the Check→Elab handoff, not a per-access backend oracle) and measuring lookup/scaling behavior in the Phase 6.5 telemetry and anti-superlinear gates.

     The boundary chain should be unrepresentable-by-construction:
-    `ResolvedProgram -> Check -> TypedProgram -> Elab -> CoreProgram ->
+    `ResolvedProgram -> DesugaredProgram -> IdentifiedProgram -> Check -> TypedProgram ->
-    CoreCheck -> ValidatedCore -> Mono -> ValidatedMonoCore -> Lower -> SSA ->
+    Elab -> CoreProgram -> CoreCheck -> ValidatedCore -> Mono ->
+    ValidatedMonoCore -> Lower -> SSA -> SSAVerify -> ValidatedSSA`.
+If a
-    SSAVerify -> ValidatedSSA`.
-If a downstream stage wants a source type, value-flow mode, capability requirement, or resolved callee, it reads the typed node or certified fact produced by the owning stage.
+    downstream stage wants a source type, value-flow mode, capability requirement, pass-agreement decision, or resolved callee, it reads the certified fact produced by the owning stage.
 It may validate shape; it may not create a second source-level judgment.
 Done when Elab's re-inference code is deleted, not merely bypassed, and regressions prove the literal/defaulting, mixed-width, std-bypass, conditional-Copy, and
     capability/type-drift classes cannot be expressed through the typed boundary.
-Breaking constructor changes are acceptable; the target is the best long-term pipeline, not a minimal migration.
+Breaking constructor changes for identity are acceptable; the target is the best long-term pipeline, not a minimal migration.
 14. Add the Phase 14 validation artifact: a compiler-soundness dashboard with one witness program per shipped ProofCore construct, one status per R-rule, replay commands for proved/mechanically-validated facts, and